space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 https://docs.djangoproject.com/en/3.2/howto/static-files/

 The user will interact with the site primarily through forms.
+We will go more in depth into forms in later stepping stones but for now you can make some basic forms.
 You can refresh your memory on creating forms in Django here:

 https://docs.djangoproject.com/en/3.2/ref/forms/